Swear It Again: Music video

 The original version of the video was not released.
 Simon Cowell had spent £150,000 on it, didn't like it and ordered a re-shoot.

 The remade British music video features the band members in a mini theatre and singing on a stage fitted with lighting panel flooring while they face a screen with black-and-white videos of their studio recording process.
 This version was directed by Wayne Isham and aired in May 1999.
 The video was shot at Pinewood Studios in March 1999.
-The video on YouTube has 71 million views as of May 2021.

 The American music video features the band members at a car wash and subsequently washing a white car as they're singing the song.
 This version was directed by Nigel Dick and aired in June 2000.
-The American version of the video has 17 million views on YouTube as of July 2022.